Search

 We aren’t interested in creating a centralized archive at OpenArchive.
 Instead, we are cultivating decentralized, redundant, secure, robust, verifiable, and accessible archives that center the communities we work with.

-We use a human rights centered co-research and design process to work with communities worldwide, which we refer to as Decentralized Archivist Communities (DACs).
-These DACs are made up of citizen journalists, legal observers, historians, and civilian eyewitnesses who capture and store critical evidence of war crimes, far-right militia activities, police violence, and other human rights abuses.
-This evidence is often stored on the most fragile devices they own – their phones.
+We use a community-centered co-research and design process to work with communities worldwide, which we refer to as Decentralized Archivist Communities (DACs).
+These DACs are made up of privacy-conscious documentarians, legal observers, historians, and everyday eyewitnesses who capture and store critical documentation of significant social events and privacy-sensitive issues.
+This documentation is often stored on the most fragile devices they own – their phones.

 There are countless tools and resources for the creation and capture of digital media.
 We are in a moment where we need to demystify the preservation of this content.
 That’s why we are training communities in Ukraine, Sudan, Iraq, Iran, Latin America, and the U.S. on how to use our tools and safeguard their mobile media.

-For example in Ukraine, we already have folks on the ground documenting Russian war crimes and creating robust, verifiable, and accessible archives to bring accountability and justice.
-We are partnering with the [Kharkiv Human Rights Protection Group KHPG) to facilitate trainings on best practices for archiving and digital security in active war zones.
-In Philadelphia, PA, and Portland, OR, we are helping communities preserve evidence of social injustice, particularly violence from police and far-right militias.
+For example, in Ukraine, we already have folks on the ground documenting significant events and creating robust, verifiable, and accessible archives.
+We are partnering with a Ukrainian DAC to facilitate trainings on best practices for archiving and digital security in active zones of conflict.
+In Philadelphia, PA, and Portland, OR, we are helping communities preserve documentation of social issues, particularly concerning privacy-sensitive activities.

 OpenArchive and these DACs are implementing a robust, redundant, and interoperable archiving workflow.
 We are working with a number of communities that are already using our tools to create their own archives.
 Our goal is to engage more deeply with them by conducting collaborative research, educational outreach, and digital security trainings.